2024 Phoenix Program

 In order to provide a tour that will be of interest to all of our attendees, there will be discussions with the developers of the apartments, including financing, unit mix, challenges to the site as well as services provided at the sites for residents.

-A former public housing site that now has three housing complexes serving senior, rental homes for families (up to 5 bedrooms) and apartments.
-Cindy Stotler, former City of Phoenix Housing Director who oversaw the development, will share details about the development.
+This former public housing site now provides three housing complexes, providing residences for seniors, rental homes for families (up to 5 bedrooms) and apartments.

 Arrive back at the hotel at your own leisure so you can be sure to enjoy Friday night happy hour and/or dinner downtown Phoenix! https://dtphx.org/things-to-do/getting-around/